 If you’re looking for a more wholesome or lighter fare, check out Green Pastures in BGC.
 It’s a farm to table restaurant concept that uses organic and carefully sourced ingredients to prepare the guilt-free and mouthwatering dishes.
 For a cool and quirky dining experience, a few minutes walk from prime meeting facilities in BGC is Genki Sushi.
 Here, they serve sushi and other Japanese food staples through a conveyer belt with small trains that deliver your food.
 You order from a touchscreen tablet and wait for the train to arrive with your dish.
 Try their best-selling Spicy Salmon Sushi, and anything with pollock roe on it!

-The Fort is synonymous to nightlife and clubbing.
-It is the go-to destination for Filipinos looking to cap off the week with their friends at a dance party in one of BGC’s swanky nightclubs.
-For the ultimate Friday night out, head over to The Palace in Bonifacio Global City.
-The Palace is the biggest nightlife destination in the country, with six distinct outlets, including three of Manila’s hottest clubs: Valkyrie, Revel, and the Palace Pool Club.
-Rub shoulders with celebrities, models, and the “it” crowd every weekend while dancing to the music of international guest DJs.
+The fort is synonymous to nightlife and clubbing.
+It is the go-to destination for Filipinos looking to cap off the week with their friends at a dance party in one of BGC's swanky nightclubs.
+For the ultimate Friday night out, head over to The Island (previously known as Palace Pool Club), Revel, or Yes Please - all of which are located in Uptown Bonifacio.
+Rub shoulders with celebrities, models, and the "it" crowd every weekend while dancing to the music of international guest DJs.

 If you want a more toned-down vibe, you should check out Fort Strip.
-It has a good mix of pubs such as Draft Gastropub and Good Earth Roasts, as well as posh lounge clubs like Privé, Scarlet and Aracama.
-You can also go to Burgos Circle for popular hangouts like Rue Bourbon, Big Bad Wolf, Distillery, and Tipsy Pig.
+It has a good mix of casual bars and pubs such as Craft and Cable Car, as well as popular spots like Aracama and Early Night.
+You can also go to Burgos Circle for laid-back hangouts like Rue Bourbon, Big Bad Wolf, and Tipsy Pig.

 Right beside modern shared office spaces is Bonifacio High Street, a commercial center at the heart of BGC that’s made up of four shopping sections.
 The first two sections are open-air shopping districts, while the third block is a mixture of open-air and indoor commercial buildings dubbed as the Bonifacio Central Square, where you can shop at popular high end stores such as Pottery Barn, TWG Tea, Michael Kors, Kate Spade, and Marc Jacobs.
 The fourth block is a mixture of open-air and indoor commercial-residential buildings.